-A pilot study conducted recently in a 350,000-ha area in the Pastaza-Marañon Basin demonstrated that 31% of M. flexuosa palm swamp peatlands were strongly degraded, 42% moderately degraded, and 27% had low levels of degradation.
-The same study also found that human intervention in palm swamp peatlands translated into significant reductions in tree carbon stocks (11 and 17% following medium and high degradation).
-Furthermore, on-going research by CIFOR suggests peat C losses from high degradation of palm swamp peatlands is higher than the emission factor for drained peat forest lands in the tropics set by the IPCC in the Wetland supplement to the 2006 guidelines for national greenhouse gas inventories.
-These results suggest that emissions resulting from degradation of palm swamp peatlands may represent a significant share of national emissions, calling for a country-scale characterization and mapping of palms swamp peatland degradation in Peru.
+A pilot study of 350,000 hectares of the Pastaza-Marañón Basin showed 31% of M. flexuosa palm swamp peatlands were strongly degraded, 42% moderately degraded, and 27% had low levels of degradation.
+Human intervention in palm swamp peatlands translated into significant reductions in tree carbon stocks.
+Ongoing research by CIFOR suggests peat carbon losses from high degradation areas is higher than the emission factor for drained peat forest lands in the tropics set by the Intergovernmental Panel on Climate Change.
+This suggests that emissions from palm swamp peatland degradation could represent a significant share of national emissions, calling for a country-scale characterization and mapping of palms swamp peatland degradation.

-2. Quantify changes in the area and degradation status of palm swamps peatlands for the periods 1990–2007; 2007–2018;
+2. Quantify changes in the area and degradation status of palm swamps peatlands for the periods 1990–2007 and 2007–2018.

 3. Perform a preliminary estimation of CO2 emissions from vegetation changes associated with degradation of palm swamp peatlands over the periods 1990–2007 and 2007–2018.